'His writing shows perception, depth and humanity' - Fanny Waterman

 Music by David Jephcott. '... drastically short on musical fibre.'

-Jocelyn Swigger plays American piano music, and. '... bold dissonances, conveyed with commanding assurance.'
+Jocelyn Swigger plays American piano music,. '... bold dissonances, conveyed with commanding assurance.'

 'Cavalleria Rusticana' and 'I Pagliacci' at New Zealand Opera